Scholarships and Awards

-Frank A. Nugent Mental Health Counseling Graduate Scholarship
+Frank and Ann Nugent Mental Health Counseling Graduate Scholarship

 Frank Nugent was a long-time faculty member, the founder of Western's Counseling program, and the author of the seminal book, Introduction to the Profession of Counseling.
 His dedication to the profession has paved the way for countless counselors here at Western.
 Eligibility: Graduate student in mental health counseling.